tilidev/TSE-Interactive_Explainable_AI/README.md

 npm run serve
 ```

-The API interactive docs are accessible with http://localhost:8000/docs.
+Interactive API docs are accessible with http://localhost:8000/docs.
 The root for all API requests is http://localhost:8000/. \
-The application gui is accessible with http://localhost:8080/.
+The application GUI is accessible with http://localhost:8080/.
 The starting page is "/dataset".
 To access the admin panel, use "/admin".

 ## Project structure